 Born in Staten Island, NY, and raised in Portland, Oregon, Posy Quarterman is what happens when art meets hustle.
 She has been photographing people since her grandmother gave her a polaroid camera for Christmas at the age of 10.
 After art school in NYC, she returned to Portland (despite hating the rain), and turned that passion into a thriving family photography business.
 Not many photographers find harmony in the space where business and art collide, but Posy is not most photographers.
 There is show and there is substance.
 If "authentic" has become nothing more than an internet buzzword, then Posy wants to reclaim it.
 She is not interested in fanfare or bullshit.
-She is interested in people, teaching, dancing, good coffee, and ultimately, telling people's stories with truth and heart.
-In addition to photography, her clients, and her newfound love of teaching, Posy enjoys her husband, her firecracker of a 10 year old daughter, the Oregon Coast, dangly earrings, a good puttanesca, and being referred to as a magician.
+She is interested in people, social justice, pop music, dangly earrings, and ultimately, telling people's stories with truth and heart.

 In the photographic archives of my childhood with my single-mother, we have a number of photos captured by various artist friends; there are more proper portraits of us, dressed for the occasion, posed and in focus, yet this is the one I seem to come back to again and again.
 I think it’s the way we’re both dressed, the fact that I have no memory of this apartment, but how much I see my mom in the decorating, how I’m mimicking her on the phone hanging onto my doll at my side just like I’m at hers...
 I don’t know if this photo influences how I shoot, or if what I love about it is that recording-of-life-thing I strive for when photographing families in their homes.
 What I know is when my mother died in late 2017, in the days leading up to her last, the brief times I wasn’t by her side I was home tearing things apart looking for this photo.
 This photo - yes, the tangible thing I can hold in my hands, but more importantly, the way it makes me FEEL - is a representation of what drives me to photograph families the way that I do.
 Of all the items belonging to my mother that I'm left with, this photo is far more valuable to me.
 It is among my greatest desires that other children have these images of themselves when they are grown.